 Eligibility and Terms

 Participants must be fully dedicated to the one-year program and able to participate in all scheduled meetings.
-Network participants will be expected to participate in: a two-day policy workshop in Washington, DC for select scholars (September or October 2021); a long weekend retreat in Montana (April 2022); a two-week study trip to Asia (June 2022); and a publication launch event in Washington, DC (October 2022).
+Network participants will be expected to participate in: a two-day policy workshop in Washington, DC for select scholars (May 2022); a long weekend retreat in Montana (June 2022); a two-week study trip to Asia (August 2022); and a publication launch event in Washington, DC (October 2022).

 Throughout the one-year program, participants will be expected to: develop their network of contacts; engage with other Network members and advisors; research and draft a concise policy paper on a topic of their choosing relevant to U.S.-Asia relations; optionally produce op-ed pieces, policy commentary, and podcasts on important policy issues in U.S.-Asia relations; engage others in the academic and policy fields with what they have learned; prepare for and actively participate in the program’s retreat and study trip; and participate in group activities and support the program’s larger goals and objectives.
 Policy papers will be submitted to the Foundation and edited into a publication for dissemination at the end of the one-year period, overlapping with the start of the next cohort.
 Financial support for those selected is limited to coverage of travel, accommodations, and meal expenses associated with participation in program meetings and study trips.